 RFC public comment period (Dec.
 13, 2021 - Feb.
 14, 2022): Comments submitted through the Office of Administrative Hearings rulemaking eComments website and emailed to the MPCA.

 In Minnesota, many surface waters are protected for domestic consumption use and are used by municipalities and others as a source of drinking water.
 Chapter 7050 also specifies that all “underground” waters (i.e., groundwater) are protected for domestic consumption and are Class 1 waters.
 Groundwater is widely used to supply water for domestic consumption purposes via wells at private residences, at places of business, and in municipalities.

-The MPCA has gathered input and feedback on potential changes to the Class 1 designations and WQS over a number of years, primarily through conversations with the Minnesota Department of Health and Department of Natural Resources who have authorities related to the protection of waters used for domestic consumption.
-Now that this project is entering rulemaking, the MPCA is engaging with other partners and stakeholders regarding the planned revisions and will be issuing a public notice of Request for Comments as a first step to gather feedback from the public at large.
+The Minnesota Pollution Control Agency (MPCA) has gathered input and feedback on potential changes to the Class 1 designations and WQS over a number of years, primarily through conversations with the Minnesota Department of Health and Department of Natural Resources who have authorities related to the protection of waters used for domestic consumption.
+Now that this project has entered rulemaking, the MPCA is engaging with other partners and stakeholders regarding the planned revisions.

 This rulemaking includes updates and revisions to address gaps and inconsistencies in the application of the chapter 7050 rules to surface and groundwater, and to clarify and better align chapters 7050, 7052, and 7060 with each other and with the goals and provisions of the 1989 Minnesota Groundwater Protection Act.

 Planned amendments include: